 Today and tomorrow’s shows from 1989 at the Hampton Coliseum are legendary performances for a bunch of reasons, but I can’t help thinking that, musically, they’re both a little bit overrated.
 However, in relation to each other, tomorrow night’s show gets all of the glory, making today’s pretty good outing the underdog.

 First, a little background.
-When the Grateful Dead played at the Hampton Coliseum in 1987, there were a bunch of problems with the scene outside of the arena, and local officials were wary of letting the band back into town.
-The Dead didn’t play Hampton in 1988 and they left the Coliseum off the 1989 tour as well, at least when it came to the official ticketing system.
+When the Grateful Dead played at the Hampton Coliseum in 1987 and 1988, there were a bunch of problems with the scene outside of the arena, and local officials were wary of letting the band back into town, so the Dead left the Coliseum off the 1989 tour, at least when it came to the official ticketing system.
+[Note – my original post said that the band didn’t play Hampton in 1988 – that was wrong, as several commentators below point out – so we’ve edited accordingly].
 But they decided to play there anyway, so they booked the arena but only sold tickets through local ticket outlets in Virginia, starting a couple of weeks before the shows.
 Oh yeah, and they didn’t advertise the shows under the name “The Grateful Dead”.
 Instead, they called themselves “The Warlocks”, the band’s original name.
 Local heads, and those in the know, gobbled up all of the tickets, so it was a given that the crowd would be manageable and grateful for the experience.

 And what an experience they got.
 At this show, the first of the two, the Dead broke out the Help on the Way>Slipknot!>Franklin’s Tower sequence for the first time since 1985 and the encore was And We Bid You Goodnight.
 Pretty cool.
 (In case you don’t already know, tomorrow’s show featured the return of Dark Star to the repertoire after a long absence, along with Death Don’t Have No Mercy and the first Attics of My Life since 1972).